Rashaida people

 The Rashaida (رشايدة), also known as Bani Rasheed, are a Bedouin ethnic group inhabiting the coastal plain of the Red Sea stretching from the Sudanese city of Port Sudan to the Eritrean city of Massawa.
 They are the descendants of Arab tribes people from Hejaz, and Najd descending from the Banu Abs tribe, who fled the Arabian peninsula in 1846 as the Saudis rose to power.
-They are mostly nomadic and constitute 187,500 people in Eritrea and 68,000 people in Sudan, mainly in the eastern part around Kassala.
+They are mostly nomadic and constitute 60,000–80,000 people in Eritrea and 68,000 people in Sudan, mainly in the eastern part around Kassala.

 Across Eritrea and Sudan, the Rashaida keep their traditional dress, culture, customs, camel breeds and practice of Sunni Islam.
 In Eritrea, Rashaida people are commonly confused with Adeni Arabs, a small group of about 18,000 Arabs from Aden, who tend to cohabit similar regions as the Rashaida.
 Although Adeni Arabs originally hail from Yemen and tend to live in a more geographically concentrated area of Eritrea, mainly in the port city of Massawa, Rashaida people tend to live along the Red Sea Coast from Massawa Eritrea to Port Sudan Sudan and to the Sinai in places as far north as Egypt.

 History

-The Rashaida descend from Arabic-speaking Bedouins who migrated from coastal towns in the Hejaz, and sailed across the Red Sea in the late 1860s.
+The Rashaida descended from Arabic-speaking Bedouins who migrated from coastal towns in the Hejaz region of present-day Saudi Arabia, and sailed across the Red Sea in the late 1860s.
 They settled in what the Egyptian administration at the time referred to as the Suakin and Massawa governorates.

 The boundary between these provinces roughly aligned with the present-day Sudanese–Eritrean border.
 However, from 1866 to 1895, this was a loosely controlled frontier zone that the Rashaida crossed freely.
 Even today, some Rashaida move between Sudan and Eritrea whenever they need to escape political or economic pressures in either country.

 Significant numbers of Rashaida crossed the border in 1885 to flee the Mahdists in Sudan, in 1892 to evade Italian tax collectors in Italian Eritrea, in 1935 to prevent the Italian seizure of their livestock in Eritrea, and in the late 1990s to avoid clashes in eastern Sudan between the Sudanese Army and the National Democratic Alliance, a Sudanese opposition group based in Eritrea.
 As of 1998, the Rashaida were the smallest ethnic group present in Eritrea.

-They have been mostly nomadic and as of 2005 constituted 187,500 people in Eritrea and 168,000 people in Sudan, mainly in the eastern part around Kassala and to the Northern Sinai Peninsula of Egypt.
+They have been mostly nomadic and as of 2005 constituted 187,500 people in Eritrea and 68,000 people in Sudan, mainly in the eastern part around Kassala and to the Northern Sinai Peninsula of Egypt.
 Despite their size, they reportedly wield great influence as the organizers and business leaders who manage much of the black-market activity supporting Eritrea's economy.